Last Updated on August 25, 2022.

 - Most veterinarians and breeders DO recommend spaying at the first sign of urinary or reproductive infections.
 It is much easier to treat a small problem than to try to fix a larger one later on.

-- We suggest finding an experienced veterinarian in your area and consulting with him or her if you have any concerns about owning a female.
+- We suggest finding an experienced veterinarian in your area who is knowledgeable about exotic pet care and consulting with him or her if you have any concerns about owning a female.
 Having a good relationship with a veterinarian is not only beneficial before buying your pet and for routine care, but will be critical when dealing with a pet that needs emergency care.

 Gender Considerations When Purchasing Your Hedgehog